rionoymany-portfolio1/C-language-learning/README.md

 ## The Dual-Core Objective

+## The Dual-Core Objective

+**Long-term goal:** Becoming a Red Team Operator with a business intelligence layer — understanding not just how systems break, but what the financial and strategic consequences of a breach actually mean.

+**Current stage:** Building low-level C foundations as prerequisites before entering actual security research.

 1. **Systems & Security Foundation:** Mastering memory management, pointers, and low-level C syntax to build a deep understanding of how software works at the hardware level — including how vulnerabilities like buffer overflows arise and why they matter.

-2. **Business Intelligence:** Applying programming logic to financial problems, risk modeling, and understanding the economic impact of software systems.
+2. **Business Intelligence:** Applying programming logic to financial problems, risk modeling, and understanding the economic impact of security breaches.

 ---